Behaviour Policy

 Whole school strategies

 We have consistent whole school strategies for ensuring smooth transitions and movements around the school, which reinforce positive behaviours.
+See Appendix 2 for these.

 Personal support plans